fresh-minds/kotlin-professional-development-assignments/README.md

 ## Build and test

 We use Gradle as our trusty build tool.
-Don't worry about manually installing it - we've got you covered!
+Don't worry about manually installing it!
 The [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) takes care of everything for you.
 It automatically invokes a declared version of Gradle, downloading it if necessary.

 To build and test the project, simply run the following command: